Harry Reid remembered as a fighter, skilled Senate dealmaker

 Legislation he authored in 1986 established Nevada’s first and only national park, Great Basin National Park on the Utah line.
 Reid also pushed Obama to create Basin and Range and Gold Butte national monuments in 2015 and 2016, protecting about 1 million acres of rugged desert, mountains and valleys.

-In 1997, he persuaded President Bill Clinton and Vice President Al Gore to host an environmental summit at Lake Tahoe.
+In 1997, he persuaded Clinton and Vice President Al Gore to host an environmental summit at Lake Tahoe.
 Two decades later, he persuaded Obama to make a similar visit.
 Obama praised Reid’s environmental efforts at the time and declared, “I could not have accomplished what I accomplished without him being at my side.”

 Reid waged an ongoing battle against the coal industry and promoted renewable energy but frustrated conservationists by fending off federal mining law reforms opposed by his allies in Nevada’s gold mining industry.